 Interviews can be intimidating, and the only time you get to exercise your skills is when you’re sitting across the table from the hiring manager.
 Career fairs, however, can offer an opportunity to interview for jobs and practice your networking and interview skills in a low-pressure environment.
-The Career Fair at ASHA Convention gives you the chance to get your resume reviewed, strengthen your interview skills, build confidence, and receive valuable feedback from career coaches and Resume Stars.

 If you are a job seeker or just curious, it is essential to have a strategy to get the most out of the career fair experience.
 Meeting with an employer should be an open dialogue that allows you to learn more about the recruiter, organization, and the position while they learn the impact that you could have in their organization.